cohosh/snowbox/README.md

 To run and debug a browser-based proxy, execute ```build``` as described above to prepare the embeded and webextension proxies for use with the local broker.
 The best way to test browser-based proxies is to then load the badge or the webextension from outside the container.

 ##### Testing the embedded badge
-After getting the broker running in snowbox, open ```snowflake.git/proxy/build/embed.html``` in a broswer.
+After getting the broker running in snowbox, open ```snowflake-webext.git/build/embed.html``` in a broswer.
 It should be pointing to the broker at `http://localhost:8080` after running the build script.

+In firefox it doesn't work as CORS blocks non-http requests.
+This can be solved by setting ```privacy.file_unique_origin``` to false in `about:config`.

 ##### Testing the webextension
 After getting the broker running in snowbox, navigate to ```about:debugging``` and select the "load temporary extension" option.
 Select ```snowflake.git/proxy/webext/manifest.json```